dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 `sudo wg-quick up wg0`

-:tada: Now you're ready to connect to your DAppNode! :tada:
+:tada: Now you're ready to connect to your Dappnode! :tada:

 Disconnect from your DAppNodes WiFi hotspot if connected and connect to your usual WiFi network or wired connection.

 To check if you are connected you can try a few things:

 1. Type `ifconfig` and check if there is a new interface you're not familiar with
-2. Ping the DAppNode interface with `ping my.dappnode`
+2. Ping the Dappnode interface with `ping my.dappnode`
-3. Try to access the [DAppNode UI](http://my.dappnode/)
+3. Try to access the [Dappnode UI](http://my.dappnode/)

 If you want to see some statistics, type:
 `sudo wg show`